Hua Tuo - Ancestor of Surgery

 /fit-in/0x0/img/201911/hua-tuo-Epilogue-article-1574298846.jpg)

 The fantastic doctor of his time, Hua Tuo, died in prison.
 In addition, the anesthesia he invented failed to be handed down as a result.
 This is a significant loss for Chinese medicine.
 However, Hua Tuo’s medical ideology hasn’t died out.
 Notably, his disciples have passed down his research achievements for Chinese medicine.
-Additionally, the health preservation movement pattern he invented, the five-animal exercise, has also been passed down and treated as the precious medical fortune.
+Additionally, the preservation movement pattern he invented, the five-animal exercise, has also been passed down and treated as the precious medical fortune.

 key persons in the history of traditional Chinese medicine